perploug/LLMint/README.md

-# AI Based Web Quality Eval library
+# LLMint - Web Quality Eval library

 LLMint is an open-source TypeScript toolkit that brings quality assurance to modern websites using large language models.
 Validate content structure, tone of voice, SEO integrity, internal linking, and accessibility — all powered by prompt-based inspections and test container automation.
 LLMint helps you ensure your web experience is clear, consistent, inclusive, and aligned with user intent.